karashiiro/Rimap/README.md

 ## Installation
 (WIP)

 If you want to host a copy of Xivvi yourself, it's a little more involved.
 First, get a bot token from the [Discord Developer Portal](https://discordapp.com/developers/docs/intro) and install [Node.js](https://nodejs.org/en/).
-Also get yourself your four access keys from Twitter's REST API, and an [XIVAPI key](https://xivapi.com/account).
+Also get yourself your four access keys from Twitter's REST API if you want to use the Twitter subscribe function.
 You also need to install [Graphicsmagick](http://www.graphicsmagick.org/) and [MongoDB.](https://docs.mongodb.com/manual/administration/install-community/)

 To run the server, just run the following commands in the install directory: